AK-0110/Face-Mask-Detection-System/README.md

 ---

-##  Use Case
+##  Use Cases

-This system can be used in:

 * Public places (airports, malls, stations)
 * Corporate offices
 * Entry checkpoints

-to ensure mask compliance automatically.
+This system helps automate mask compliance and reduce manual monitoring.

 ---

 ##  Future Improvements

-* Add alert sound for “No Mask” detection
-* Improve accuracy with deeper models
+* Improve accuracy using deeper models
-* Replace Haar Cascade with DNN-based face detection
+* Replace Haar Cascade with advanced face detectors
-* Deploy as a web application
+* Deploy fully online using web-based camera streaming
+* Add alert system for “No Mask” detection

 ---

 ##  Author

-Your Name
+Arushi Khethavath

 ---

-##  Note
+## 📌 Note

-The trained model (`mask_detector.h5`) is required to run this project.
-Make sure it is placed in the same directory as the script.
+Ensure that the trained model (`mask_detector.h5`) and Haar Cascade file are placed in the same directory as `app.py` before running the application.